mattheworiordan/capybara-screenshot/README.md

 Pruning old screenshots automatically
 --------------------------
-By default screenshots are saved indefinitely, if you want them to be automatically pruned on a new failure, then you can specify one of the following prune strategies as follows:
+By default, screenshots are saved indefinitely.
+If you want them to be automatically pruned on a new failure, then you can specify one of the following prune strategies as follows:

 ```ruby
 # Keep only the screenshots generated from the last failing test suite